atos-ari-aeon/fiware-cloud-messaging-api/public/doc/html/_sources/apidoc/users/userdoc.txt

       }

    :statuscode 200: no error
-   :statuscode 401: You are not authorized for this operation
+   :statuscode 400: error
    :statuscode 401: Not authenticated
-   :statuscode 40x: error
+   :statuscode 404: user not exist

 .. _userdoc-delete: